e-senturk/G531GD-GT-GU-Hackintosh/README.md

 - You tell me.

 ## Installation:
-Clover
+OPENCORE
+- First read opencore installation docs for more info (https://github.com/acidanthera/OpenCorePkg).
+- Edit your device SMBIOS info as MacbookPro 15.1 with your own values.(You might want to use OpenCore Configurator).
+- If you want to install it only single drive install OS X first then Windows after all installation complete.
+- Copy efi folder to your drive and replace boot folder.
+Move windows folder into OC folder.
+Then use bless override section and set windows boot file location.
+Disable hideself in misc.
+- If you have two seperate drives install with oses in any order.Copy Efi folder into OSX drive.
+And enable hideself in misc.
+- If trackpad or sound is not working rebuild cache with  sudo kextcache -i / command.

+CLOVER
 - Download latest release in my repo Link
 - Download clover configurator open and and mount your efi drive.
 Backup all files in it in case you fail.
 - In efi drive there is a efi folder under that folder copy BOOT and CLOVER folders(From release).
 Delete older boot or clover folders before you copy.
 - In BOOT folder rename cloverx64.efi to bootx64.efi and delete original bootx64.efi
 - In CLOVER folder open config.plist with clover configurator.
 - Under Boot section delete -v if you want.
 And under SMBIOS settings recreate smbios values.
-In down right there is a tiny icon you can select any SMBIOS equal or higher than MacbookPro 15.1.
+In down right there is a tiny icon you can select SMBIOS MacbookPro 15.1.
 - For disabling Micron SSD for mac. copy EFI/OC/ACPI/SSDT_NVMe-Pcc.aml to EFI/CLOVER/ACPI/patched folder.
 With that file you can boot mac without issue and also you can install windows that drive.
 - Save file and restart.

-OpenCore
-- First read opencore installation docs for more info (https://github.com/acidanthera/OpenCorePkg).
-- Edit your device info (you might want to use OpenCore Configurator).
-- If you want to install it only single drive install osx first then windows after all installation complete.
-Copy efi folder to your drive and replace boot folder.
-Move windows folder into OC folder.
-Then use bless override section and set windows boot file location.
-Disable hideself in misc.
-- If you have two seperate drives install with oses in any order.Copy Efi folder into OSX drive.
-And enable hideself in misc.
-- If trackpad or sound is not working rebuild cache with  sudo kextcache -i / command.
+Installing Linux on OPENCORE
+- On Opencore boot press space and open OpenCore Shell
+- Find your EFI drive among these drives in the list and take a picture of its information.
+- Enable Linux in Misc Entries.
+You can rename it.
+- You need to edit path as your EFI drive it is a long text but you need to type it correctly.
+There are two examples in build one for M2 sata drive one for Sata SSD.
+If you write it correctly then opencore has to boot linux.

 ## Q.A:
 - Q-) My bios left on black screen what can I do?